 Battlefield 6 platforms

-Interestingly, at a time like this with the next generation of consoles just around the corner, the question of which platforms something like Battlefield 6 will support doesn't so much concern the new consoles, but the existing ones.
+Interestingly, at a time like this with the next generation of consoles finally on the market the question of which platforms something like Battlefield 6 will support doesn't so much concern the new consoles, but the older ones.

-DICE has confirmed that it's making the next Battlefield game with next-gen in mind, which is obvious from the fact that it will definitely release once the PS5 and Xbox Series X are out in the wild.
+DICE has confirmed that it's making the next Battlefield game with next-gen in mind, which is obvious from the fact that both the PS5 and Xbox Series X are out in the wild.
 However, it hasn't gone so far as to confirm that this definitely means we won't see Battlefield 6 on current-generation hardware.

 That question aside, we know that we'll see Battlefield 6 on PS5 and Xbox Series X, and we'd expect it to take full advantage of the new graphical capabilities of those consoles.
 DICE has long been a specialist in eking out spectacular graphical fidelity from consoles, so Battlefield 6 is likely to be an envelope-pusher on the graphics side of things, and indeed in the realm of sound design too.